-Signed by Artist.
+Signed by Author.
 Fine / Fine.

 Washington DC: AAAS (American Association for the Advancement of Science), 2004.
 Wraps.
 First Edition.
 Very light scuffing to covers.
 Previous owner's address label on front cover, typical for a periodical delivered by mail.
 Clean and crisp within.
 Housed in a custom folding case with gold embossed titling to spine.

 "Watershed" paper in the discovery of Graphene, Nobel Physics 2010 for Andre Geim and Konstantin Novoselov "for groundbreaking experiments regarding the two-dimensional material graphene" Fine.

 New York, NY: Charles Scribner's Sons, 1934.
 Hard Cover.
 First Edition.
 Wilderness Edition Frontispiece portrait of Eugene O'Neill.
 Original gilt stamped terra-cotta cloth with gilt vingette on the front cover of each volume, top edge of text block also gilded.
 12 volumes complete.